DeepStateLearning/Ricci/comments_on_test.md

-Observations:
-0) I'm not sure this whole thing isn't a Rube Goldberg machine that is no more than modifying the distance function so that nearby points become closer, remetricizing, and then rescaling.
-I just added a dumbricci test that simply return the square distance (i.e Ricci = Id) and it appears to get better results in some cases.
-It's not clear right away that the Ricci is actually helping.

-update:  Ricci seems to be working much betterm faster and more frequently than dumb Ricci

 1) It works much better when we localize the Ricci flow - this makes perfect geometric sense.
 From now on we do this.
 This does allow for possible sparse matrix computation later on.